 - The best offer is the one that is the most qualified financially and will close on time.
 Usually, but not always, your first offer is your best offer.
 There are some exceptions to this that I address as it’s own topic here.
 Once you select the best offer, get ready for the inspection process.

 - You are most likely going to get an inspection report from the buyer that has a list of everything they want you to do in order for them to close.
 While it may be frustrating to get this request, maintain your composure and focus on the right things.
 If you overlooked something major that any buyer is going to discover, you will probably need to get it repaired.
 Things like the roof, foundation, HVAC, hot water heater, etc., are big items that you can expect to see if they have any defects.
 Your agent will help you negotiate these items.
-It is always better to concede with some agreed upon dollar amount, credited to the buyer, so they can repair the item(s) themselves, and you can continue to move to closing.
+It is always better to concede with some agreed upon dollar amount, credited to the buyer, so they can repair the item(s) themselves, and you can continue to move to close.
 This will save you time, money and headaches.
 You don’t want to fix a bunch of items, only to have the buyer back out, and your next buyer request totally different things.
 Get these worked out with this buyer as best you can.

-- Once you are through #9, one final remaining requirement is the appraisal.
-Access needs to be given to the appraiser, and if it’s on a lock box, that makes the process easier.
+- Appraisal – Once you are through #9, one final remaining requirement is the appraisal.
+Access needs to be given to the appraiser, and if it’s on a lockbox, that makes the process easier.
 Once this appointment is set up, I encourage you to meet that appraiser at the property and give them a copy of your original appraisal, if you have one.
 This gives the appraiser valuable information that they can use for their own research.
-It helps them understand how the value was originally determined, and hopefully arrive at or above that same value, depending on the market conditions at the time.
+It helps them understand how the value was originally determined and hopefully arrive at or above that same value, depending on the market conditions at the time.
 If the value has been met, chances are you will be moving toward closing very shortly.

 That’s it!
 Follow these steps and you will be on your way to faster sales.